 Dog-Friendly Beaches in Port Macquarie

-The local beaches in the Port Macquarie area roughly alternate between allowing dogs off-leash, allowing dogs on-leash, and prohibiting dogs.
-The map on the final page of this document clearly shows the status for each of the beaches close to the town centre, while this council webpage has a full listing for the region.
+The local beaches in the Port Macquarie area roughly alternate between allowing dogs off- or on-leash and prohibiting dogs.
+This council webpage has a map clearly showing the status for all beaches in the region.

 Consider visiting one of these dog-friendly beaches: